 PLANT NAME LINE(S) COLUMN(S)

 MCDUFFIE COAL TERM.
 1 G, H

 TRANSF.
-FACILITY IMT 1-7 G, H
+FACILITY IMT 1-6 G, H

-CRYSTAL RIVER 1 & 2 1-5 G, H
+CRYSTAL RIVER 1 & 2 1-8 G, H

-CRYSTAL RIVER 4 & 5 1-10 G, H
+CRYSTAL RIVER 4 & 5 1-7 G, H

 Progress affirms that the "Effective Purchase Price" is also found on Form 423-2A, Column L, and on Form 423-2B, in Column G. Progress maintains that in nearly every case, it is the same as the F.O.B. mine price found under Column F on Form 423-2A, which is the current contract price of coal purchased from each supplier by Electric Fuels Corporation (EFC) for delivery to Progress.
 Progress asserts that disclosure of the information in Column G would also enable suppliers to determine the prices of their competitors, which would likely result in greater price convergence in future bidding.
 Disclosure, according to Progress, would also result in a reduced ability on the part of a major purchaser such as EFC to bargain for price concessions on behalf of Progress.
-Progress asserts that suppliers would be reluctant or unwilling to grant concessions that other potential purchasers would then expect.
-In addition, Progress contends, disclosure of the effective purchase price would disclose the total transportation cost reflected in Column H by subtracting Column G from the F.O.B. plant price in Column I.
+Progress asserts that suppliers would be reluctant or unwilling to grant concessions that other potential purchasers would disclose the total transportation cost reflected in Column H by subtracting Column G from the F.O.B. plant price in Column I.